cloudgy/Gaussian_Blur_Accelerator/README.md

 ## Future Work

+I really wish that we were able to buffer images using a RAM macro like we had originally planned.
+I continuously encountered some error either with the macro initialization, or with the buffering process.
+I eventually gave up to focus on getting the core cuntionality working.

 I would have liked to exploit the separability of the Gaussian kernel - we could have reduced the average number of multiplication operations per pixel from 9 to only 6, ultimately increasing out performance by 30%.

 Our blurred image STILL does not match the "ground-truth" image perfectly.
-There is some banding in the first two rows that I suspect has to do with the zero-buffering that is implemented in the RTL.
+There is some banding in the first two rows that I suspect has to do with the zero-buffering that I implemented in the RTL.
 We "solve" this problem by just cropping the blurred image in a little bit, but this is a very crude solution.
 I'd like to spend more time and identify what actually went wrong.

 Lastly, it would be really cool to develop a new python toolchain to instead of finding the luminosity, split the image into three separate images based on the R, G, and B values.
 Once we have these three images, we can produce three separate blurred for each channel and combine them to produce blurred color images.